Istanbul-Berlin Residency Program

 Her long-term project Çukur (Hole), which she has been working on since 2019, centers around a rocket that fell just 97 steps away from her house during Turkey’s Operation Peace Spring.
 Launched in October 2019 in the east of the Euphrates to establish a so-called safe zone.
 The work confronts the dissonance between official narratives of security and the reality of living in a war zone.
 Through this and other repeated incidents, the people in her community are faced with urgent questions: What is a safe space?
 Do we have one?

-During her time in Berlin, Erkol plans to explore how art intersects with different communities, spaces, and practices to critically engage with and reshape the past.
-She is particularly interested in tracing the fragile imprints that war leaves on society—both in Berlin and in her home region—and in understanding how repeated experiences of violence and uprooting transform collective memory and artistic expression.
+During her time in Berlin, Erkol explored how art intersects with different communities, spaces, and practices to critically engage with and reshape the past.
+She was particularly interested in tracing the fragile imprints that war leaves on society—both in Berlin and in her home region—and in understanding how repeated experiences of violence and uprooting transform collective memory and artistic expression.

-The residency will also give her the opportunity to engage with people who, like herself, have been displaced—especially those who fled the Syrian–Turkish border—to learn what it means to begin a “second life” in Germany.
-Her project will document these experiences and reflect on how, in conditions of freedom, stories can be told without censorship: what can be shared, and how.
+The residency also gave her the opportunity to engage with people who, like herself, have been displaced—especially those who fled the Syrian–Turkish border—to learn what it means to begin a “second life” in Germany.
+Her project documented these experiences and reflected on how, in conditions of freedom, stories can be told without censorship: what can be shared, and how.

-By building connections with the diaspora from Mardin and the wider region, Erkol hopes to create an archive of personal histories and artistic responses to displacement, identity, gender, migration, and precarity.
-Her work aims to contribute to a broader perspective on how communities rebuild after violence and loss.
+By building connections with the diaspora from Mardin and the wider region, Erkol was able to create an archive of personal histories and artistic responses to displacement, identity, gender, migration, and precarity.
+Going forward, her work aims to continue to contribute to a broader perspective on how communities rebuild after violence and loss.

 Erkol holds an MFA in Painting from Hacettepe University in Ankara, where she wrote her thesis on artistic practices addressing precarity.
 She has participated in numerous international exhibitions and research programs such as Flux | bell sRTUcTURs (Berlin, 2024), Festival SACRe – Gaîté Lyrique (Paris, 2023), the 5th Mardin Biennial (Mardin, 2022), and SAHA Studio (Istanbul, 2025).
 In 2023, she was one of the winners of the Prince Claus Seed Award.
 She recently opened an exhibition titled “Making a Land” at the Goethe Institute Gallery Vitrin in Ankara.

-The stipend of the Senate Department for Culture and Social Cohesion is made possible in the frame of a cooperation between the neue Gesellschaft für bildende Kunst (nGbK) and the Kunstraum Kreuzberg/Bethanien in Berlin as well as DEPO in Istanbul.
+The stipend of the Senate Department for Culture and Social Cohesion is made possible by a cooperation between neue Gesellschaft für bildende Kunst (nGbK) and Kunstraum Kreuzberg/Bethanien in Berlin as well as DEPO in Istanbul.